-United States government securities are recorded at cost and adjusted by amortization of discount or premium.
+Debt securities classified as held-to-maturity are recorded at cost and adjusted by amortization of discount or premium.
 Time deposits and other deposits with financial institutions which are recorded at original cost plus accrued interest, which approximates fair value.
-As of June 30, 2021, the District held \$781,291 in investments.
-This has been presented as a restricted investment on the Statement of Net Position.
-The District generated \$94,583 of income from the investments, which is presented as restricted cash of the Statement of Net Position.
-The district did not hold any other items classified as investments.
+As of June 30, 2023, the District held \$774,325 in investments.
+This has been presented as a restricted investment on the Statement of Net Position and Balance Sheet of Governmental Activities.
+The District did not hold any other items classified as investments.